 4.1 Species caught

 In total, 659 seine hauls across 132 unique sampling days met data collection standards and were included in our analyses (Table 1).
 The total catch was 159,590 individuals across 42 species.
 The 10 species that met encounter thresholds to be included in community composition analyses were, in order of increasing encounter percentage, bluefish (Pomatomus saltatrix), northern pipefish (Syngnathus fuscus), American sand lance (Ammodytes americanus), Atlantic tomcod (Microgadus tomcod), Atlantic herring (Clupea harengus), river herring (Alosa spp.), mummichog (Fundulus heteroclitus), winter flounder (Pseudopleuronectes americanus), Atlantic silverside (Menidia menidia), and green crab (Carsinus maenas).
-Combined, these species comprised over 99% of all individuals caught.
+Note that river herring is an umbrella term for both alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis).
+We did not differentiate between the two, as they are difficult to identify without lethal sampling.
+Combined, these 10 commonly-encountered species comprised over 99% of all individuals caught.
 Atlantic silverside was the most abundant species at nearly 42% of total catch and was encountered in 56% of all seine hauls.
 Atlantic herring were also highly abundant (nearly 35% of total catch), but were encountered in only 15% of all seine hauls.
 Both species were encountered in every year of the sampling period.
 Green crabs had the widest range of spatiotemporal distribution and were encountered in 68% of all seine hauls.
 With few exceptions, they were detected at least once at every site in every year.
 Green crabs are the only non-teleost included in the analyses; other benthic invertebrates like horseshoe crabs (Limulus polyphemus) and various species of shrimp and hermit crabs were occasionally encountered but not enumerated.